TTiagha/nonprofit-financial-health-predictor/README.md

 - The application now supports filtering by any state and processing multiple URLs.
 - Basic data processing, analysis, and S3 upload functionality is implemented.
 - CI/CD pipeline is implemented and functioning.
+- CloudWatch logging for important messages has been implemented.
+- Local file logging has been removed.

 ## Next Steps